Nurse (Cardiac Surgery or Cardiovascular dept.)

-Assignment to a department will be made on the basis of your specific skills and professional experience.
-The workload and rota of the international nurses are variable, depending on the needs and organisational set-up of the hospital; you will usually have at least one day off a week.
+Assignment to a department is evaluated on the basis of specific skills and professional experience already acquired.
+The workload and rota of the international nurses vary according to the needs and organisational set-up of the hospital; usually there is at least one day off a week.

-However patient care must be guaranteed 24/7 on the ward and in ICU.
+However patient care must be guaranteed 24/7 in ward and in ICU.